HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 ## Border
 - If we don't specify a `border-color`, it'll use the font's color by default.
-- An `outline` is like an extra `border` (i.e. it's stacked outside border, and can sometimes be used as a "second border), or can be treated as a `border`.
+- An `outline` is like an extra `border` (i.e. it's stacked outside border, and can sometimes be used as a "second border"), or can be treated as a `border`.
 It doesn't affect layout but more like `box-shadow`, just a cosmetic effect draped over an element, without nudging it around, or changing its size.
 - Outlines have a special `outline-offset` property.
 It allows you to add a bit of a gap between the element and its `border`.

 ### Radius